HBV in english

 Hietsu Beach Volley Club (HBV) is Finland’s largest beach volley club.
 Our activities focus on adult’s non-professional games at Hietaranta (Hietsu) beach in Helsinki.
 Although our official language is Finnish, you are very welcome to join the club as our games and other activities are in English as well.

 Hietsu Beach Volley Club was founded in 1995.
-Today, we have more than 700 active members taking part in our activities: free play using the HBV quality gear, weekly games for men and women (king of the beach -style with our own ranking system), courses, member tournaments, organised training sessions, beach parties and sauna evenings.
+Today, we have almost 1 000 active members taking part in our activities: free play using the HBV quality gear, weekly games for men and women (king of the beach -style with our own ranking system), courses, member tournaments, organised training sessions, beach parties and sauna evenings.
 You can follow our events calendar to keep track of what’s happening.

 Once you have registered and paid, you’ll get to use all the club’s gear: balls, nets, ropes…everything you need to get a game going.
 Weather permitting, there are always other players on the beach – and you are guaranteed to find a crowd of players on sunny afternoons and evenings from May to September.